thisistherealdiana/bachelor_thesis/README.md

 Folders «Calculating function g» and «Calculating function u» contain the code written using MATLAB programming language.
 This code has been used to illustrate theoretical part of my research.

 The thesis itself can be viewed in the pdf-files.
-Chapter «Results of numerical experiments» contains a lot of examples.
+Chapter «Results of numerical experiments» contains a lot of examples, one of them is provided below
 ![alt text](Example/g_function.png "g function")
 ![alt text](Example/u_function.png "u function")